-EurAsia Academic Publishing Group is a member of ALPSP (the Association of Learned and Professional Society Publishers) and endorses the guidelines of COPE (Committee on Publication Ethics), including the Code of Conduct for Editors, which are available at http://www.publicationethics.org/.
-Complaints against the Journal must be submitted in writing to the Editor-in-Chief; if a complaint is not resolved to the satisfaction of the complainant they have the option of referring the matter to COPE.
+The publisher encourages journals to become members of COPE.
+EAPG is a member of ALPSP (the Association of Learned and Professional Society Publishers) and endorses the guidelines of COPE (Committee on Publication Ethics), including the Code of Conduct for Editors, which are available at http://www.publicationethics.org/.
+Any objection to the journal process or decision should be handled by the Editor-in-Chief, and the publisher’s actions should be based on the COPE rules.

 Notwithstanding, the Editorial Board will not accept papers where the ethical aspects are, in the Editorial Board’s opinion, open to doubt.

-EurAsia Academic Publishing Group journals follow the guidelines published by COPE in respect of the retraction of articles.
+EAPG journals also follow the guidelines COPE published regarding the retraction of articles

 a) Plagiarism and duplication submissions

-Submission of a paper to the EurAsia Academic Publishing Group journals implies that it has been approved by all of the named authors, that all persons entitled to authorship have been so named, that it reports unpublished work that is not under consideration for publication elsewhere in any language, that conflicts of interest are declared.
+Submission of a paper to the EAPG journals implies that it has been approved by all of the named authors, that all persons entitled to authorship have been listed, that it reports unpublished work, that is not under consideration for publication elsewhere in any language, and that conflicts of interest are declared.

-EurAsia Academic Publishing Group endorses the Vancouver Guidelines on authorship as defined in the International Committee of Medical Journal Editors’ (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, namely that entitlement to authorship should be based on all of the following criteria:
+EAPG endorses the Vancouver Guidelines on authorship as defined in the International Committee of Medical Journal Editors’ (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, namely that entitlement to authorship should be based on the following criteria: